The Common Sense Divorce

-Gail Vaz-Oxlade's Guide To Amicable Divorce
+Gail Vaz-Oxlade's Guide To:

-For more than 20 years you have witnessed Gail Vaz-Oxlade’s trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part, Princess and Money Moron.
-Gail is a multiple time, best-selling financial author, and one of the top Canadian authors of the past decade.
-Gail brings her common sense wisdom to answer your questions about the benefits of an amicable divorce in Ontario.
+For more than 25 years you have witnessed Gail Vaz-Oxlade's trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part, Princess and Money Moron.
+Gail is a best-selling Canadian financial author.

-Gail Vaz-Oxlade's Guide To Amicable Divorce
+Gail Vaz-Oxlade's Guide To

 Why You Need To Have an Amicable Divorce